jiowchern/Regulus.Remote/README.md

 ---
 ## Example
 **Chat Room**

-A full example of the application can be found here, including the Unity version.
+A full example of the application can be found here, including the Unity and Stride3D version.
 [Link](https://github.com/jiowchern/Regulus.Samples/tree/readme/Chat1)